wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    ### Local Reflog

-8. List history of actions that have occurred on the local machine.
+8. List history of actions that have occurred locally (on your laptop):

    <pre><strong>git reflog -5</strong></pre>